nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Expected: The student is deleted from the list.
 Details of the deleted student shown in the status message.
 The task list and score list shown will be cleared.

+### Adding a task for a student

+1. Adding a task for a student in the student list when the student is being checked
+   2. Prerequisites: Check a student using `check` command.
+   3. Test case: `addtask x t/Complete Math Exercise` (where x is the index of the student being checked)<br>
+   Expected: The task is added to the task list of the student.
+Student's name and details of the added task shown in the status message.
+   The displayed task list of the checked student is updated with the added task.

+2. Adding a task for a student in the student list when the student is not being checked
+   3. Prerequisites: Student with index x is not being checked.
+   4. Test case: `addtask x t/Complete Math Exercise` (where x is the index of student not being checked)<br>
+   Expected: The task in added to the task list of the student.
+Student's name and details of the added task shown in the status message.
+   The displayed task list is not updated since the student is not being checked.

 ### Saving data